Click on a faculty member's name to view his or her departmental page.

 Martha Rozett, Professor (Ph.D., Michigan).
 Renaissance Literature, Shakespeare Studies.

-Helene Scheck, Associate Professor and Undergraduate Director (Ph.D., Binghamton University, SUNY).
+Helene Scheck, Associate Professor (Ph.D., Binghamton University, SUNY).
 Medieval Literature.

 Edward Schwarzschild, Associate Professor; Fellow, NYS Writers Institute (Ph.D., Washington University).
 Fiction Writing, American Literature, Film Studies.